kunalj101/python_intro_hackathon/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:c1b7c2fd5c
 ## How iterative statement does help?

 Computers are often used to automate repetitive tasks.
-Repeating identical or similar tasks without making errors is something that computers do well and people do poorly.Repeated execution of a set of statements is called iteration.
+Repeating identical or similar tasks without making errors is something that computers do well.
+Repeated execution of a set of statements is called iteration.

 Like most languages, Python also has a FOR-loop which is the most widely used method for iteration.
 It has a simple syntax: